-Improving school attendance begins at board level, therefore all academy trust boards, and governing bodies of maintained schools should take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with school leaders to set whole school attendance cultures.
-This should include:
+Improving school attendance begins at board level, HMFA board of trustees and our governing bodies will take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with school leaders to set whole school attendance cultures.
+This will include:

-- Setting high expectations of all leaders, staff, pupils, and parents. - Recognising that attendance improvement does not happen in isolation and therefore, ensuring it is prioritised in wider improvement strategies, such as raising attainment, behaviour, special educational needs and disabilities, wellbeing, and safeguarding.
-This may include having a link governor or trustee that focusses on attendance. - Ensuring the schools' attendance management processes are delivered effectively, and that consistent attendance support is provided for pupils who require it most by prioritising the staff and resources needed.
+- Setting high expectations of all leaders, staff, pupils, and parents. - Recognising that attendance improvement does not happen in isolation and therefore, ensuring it is prioritised in wider improvement strategies, such as raising attainment, behaviour, special educational needs and disabilities, wellbeing, and

+- safeguarding.
+We will work towards having a link governor for attendance in each school. - Ensuring the schools' attendance management processes are delivered effectively, and that consistent attendance support is provided for pupils who require it most by prioritising the staff and resources needed.
 This includes ensuring schools engage and work effectively with the local authority School Attendance Support Team and wider local partners and services. - Ensuring high aspirations are maintained for all pupils, but that processes and support are adapted to the individual needs of particular pupils.
 This includes those with long term illnesses, special educational needs and disabilities, pupils with a social worker and pupils from cohorts with historically lower attendance such as those eligible for free school meals. - Repeatedly evaluating the effectiveness of their school(s)' processes and improvement efforts to ensure they are meeting the needs of pupils as experiences and barriers to attendance evolve.